-- 1. The average annual rainfall in many important cities in the country receives high rainfall during four months of monsoon.
-The cities like Mumbai receive annual average rainfall of order of 2,932 mm.
+- Many important cities in the country receive high average annual rainfall during four months of monsoon.
+The cities like Mumbai receive annual average rainfall of order of the 2,932 mm.
 High intensity rainfall in such cities is responsible for frequent flooding. - 2.
 Storm drainage systems are currently designed in India for rainfall intensities of once in one year to once in two years return periods.
-In case, rainfall records are not available, rainfall intensity is usually adopted in the range of 12 mm/hr 20 mm/hr.
-Therefore, 'Accommodation & Transportation' capacities of such hydraulically configured drainage facilities are easily overwhelmed, whenever rain storms of higher frequencies are experienced.
+In case, rainfall records are not available; rainfall intensity is usually adopted in the range of 12 mm/hr - 20 Therefore, 'Accommodation mm/hr.
+Transportation' capacities of hydraulically configured drainage facilities are easily overwhelmed, whenever rainstorms of higher frequencies are experienced. - Unplanned urbanization causes a considerable increase in impervious areas, thereby leading to enhanced surface runoff and frequent flooding.